syncfusion-content/javascript-docs/js/api/ejRecurrenceEditor.md

 * true

-#### Example - To disable the spin button of numeric textbox within recurrence editor.
+#### Example - To disable the spin button of numeric textbox within Recurrence Editor.

 {% highlight html %}